oliviawestmacottssw/SSW.Rules.Content/rules/do-you-look-for-native-code-thats-missing-dispose/rule.md

 ---

-a.
+​​a.
 Suggestion to MS: make a tool